-The Group exercises significant influence over the entity by participating in its financial and operating decisions.
-The Group acquired investment in TAP AG through acquisition of 100% shares of AzTAP GmbH in 2014.
+The Group exercises significant influence over TAP AG by participating in its financial and operating decisions.
+The Group acquired investment in the entity through acquisition of 100% shares of AzTAP GmbH in 2014.

-At 31 December 2022 and 31 December 2021 the Group held twenty percent (20%) interest in TAP AG.
-TAP AG is responsible for the development and operation of the gas transportation infrastructure from the Greece/Türkiye border to Southern Italy in order to deliver SD natural gas to European countries.
+At 31 December 2024 and 31 December 2023 the Group held twenty percent (20%) interest in TAP AG.
+TAP AG is responsible for the development and operation of the gas transportation infrastructure from the Greece/Türkiye border to Southern Italy to deliver SD natural gas to European countries.
 On 15 November 2020, TAP AG announced the start of commercial operations of the TAP, following which the commercial deliveries of SD natural gas to Europe commenced on 31 December 2020.